DavidArabuli/Rome_Total_War_Modding_Tools/README.md

-Rome Total War modding app is created to allow fast and reliable modding of RTW unit roster stats.
+Rome: Total War Modding App was created to enable fast and reliable modification of RTW unit roster stats.

-The main problem game modder faces, is that he has to work with a wall of text, where even a single mistake or a typo will make game crash on loading.
-Considering the amount of RTW units and their stat parameters, this makes attempts to modify units incredibly frustrating and cumbersome process.
+The main problem game modders face is working with a massive wall of text, where even a single typo can cause the game to crash on loading.
+Considering the large number of RTW units and their many stat parameters, modifying units becomes an incredibly frustrating and cumbersome process.

-This app allows you to have a nice and simple form interface, error free workflow and ready to use text file, that you just need to throw into game directory and replace original export_descr_unit.txt file.
+This app provides a clean and simple form-based interface, an error-free workflow, and generates a ready-to-use text file that can replace the original export_descr_unit.txt file in the game directory.

 > [!TIP]
-> It also features ability to save your work midway, to prevent losing your progress (by accidentally closing app etc).
+> It also includes the ability to save your work midway to avoid losing progress (e.g., if you accidentally close the app).

-You can either visit a website where it is hosted (currently not hosted!
-But it is planned in near future), or just run it as localhost JS app.
-Any VSC live-server extension will do.
+You can either run it as a localhost JavaScript app (any VS Code Live Server extension will do) or access it via a hosted version Rome: Total War Modding App — [Live Demo](https://rtwmoddingtools.netlify.app/)

-It is build purely with vanilla JavaScript, no installation needed and there are no dependencies.
+It is built purely with vanilla JavaScript, requiring no installation and no external dependencies.

-The idea was to create an app that would be relatively easy to adjust for other Creative Assembly games, where this kind of file format was used.
-Therefore, I tried to limit hardcoding to the minimum, and most of the content is dynamically parsed and generated.
+The idea was to create an app that could be easily adapted to other Creative Assembly games using a similar file format.
+To achieve this, I minimized hardcoding and ensured most of the content is dynamically parsed and generated.